accordproject/concerto-docs/docs/design/vocabulary.md

 ## API Usage

-Use the `VocabularyManager` classs to define new vocabularies, retrieve terms for a locale, or to validate a vocabulary using a `ModelManager`.
+Use the `VocabularyManager` class to define new vocabularies, retrieve terms for a locale, or to validate a vocabulary using a `ModelManager`.

 ### Adding a Vocabulary